eddyerburgh/vue-add-globals/README.md

 # vue-add-globals

 Add globals to Vue.
-Use it in tests to mock global methods, directives and mixins.
+Use it in tests to mock global methods and properties.

 ## Example